 From pool parties and wine tastings to luaus and fiestas, these spring and summer bridal shower themes are anything but boring.

 Jump Into a Pool Party

-Hosting a poolside party has tons of benefits, not least of which is a relaxed atmosphere in the sun.
+Hosting a poolside party has tons of benefits, not the least of which is a relaxed atmosphere in the sun.
 Pop some fun floats in the pool—we’re partial to the flamingo—and gift monogrammed beach towels for each of your guests.
-Serve up poolside classics, like daiquiris, cold beers, and Arnold Palmers, alongside light bites, like guacamole and ceviche.
-Just remember to word the invitation properly, so guests know to bring their swimsuits.
+Serve up poolside classics like daiquiris, cold beers, and Arnold Palmers alongside light bites like guacamole and ceviche.
+Just remember to word the invitation properly so guests know to bring their swimsuits.